Adygha/ReactDesktop/README.md

 # ReactDesktop
 Practicing with React.
-Making a JsDesktop like React app.
+Making a React app similar to my JsDesktop.

 Used a dummy key/cert pair for now to keep it in HTTPS (must force browser to accept).

-Two pathe can be used for now: the root '/' and '/subapp'.
+Two paths can be used for now: the root '/' and '/subapp'.

+Initially runs on port '4000' (can be changed in 'src/config/conf.ts)